fusionx1/chikka-sms-notification/README.md

 Example pantheon.yml

 Here's an example of what your `pantheon.yml` would look like if this were the only Quicksilver operation you wanted to use.
 Pick and choose the exact workflows that you would like to see notifications for.

+`*Currently SMS Chikka only works in the Phillippines or if you activated your roaming`

 ```
 api_version: 1